shaligramk/processing_smoke_test/README.md

 5. Variables:

+	a.
 Change URL for each build
+	b.
 Enter Credentials
+	c.
 Verify paths for fileName and coverImage are congruent.

-	In the Terminal:
+6. In the Terminal:
 	Navigate to the root directory.
 	Type
-casperjs test <filename> --verbose  --xunit=log.xml
+		`casperjs test <filename> --verbose  --xunit=log.xml`